resistzzz/Prompt4NR/README.md

 * <a href="https://drive.google.com/drive/folders/1QTA_LylrtF3RnOgO9JDUIKkLZG33FBAR?usp=sharing" target="_blank" rel="noopener noreferrer">Large (~150k)</a>
 * <a href="https://drive.google.com/drive/folders/1Gde-KkJc0szwSIXS6y3IfBxbyzY0yjnh?usp=sharing" target="_blank" rel="noopener noreferrer">Small (~12k)</a>

 ## Datasets - clustering
-To perform the data clustering a dataset has been generated with features provided in the correct datastructure.
-This dataset can be found here: <a href="https://drive.google.com/file/d/1iiO71WqTiiaIyA6UE6q0351fM_TYb9Bs/view?usp=sharing">final_cluster_data.txt</a>.
+To perform the data clustering a dataset has been constructed with the users their history the per article features in the correct datastructure (for specifications see the notebook ```history_selection/clustering.ipynb```).
+This dataset can be found here: <a href="https://drive.google.com/file/d/1iiO71WqTiiaIyA6UE6q0351fM_TYb9Bs/view?usp=sharing">final_cluster_data.txt</a> and should be placed in the framework as follows ```DATA/user_history_selection/final_cluster_data.txt```.
+With this dataset it is possible to perform the clustering yourself with the notebook called ```history_selection/clustering.ipynb```.
+However, to save you computation time the resulting clustered users' history are also provided such that you don't have to perform the clustering yourself and can just run the Prompt4NR framework.
+The clustered users' history can be found at <a href="https://drive.google.com/file/d/1FfyuF5qfj85PUleSNYM_SHKLSgl_iZyy/view?usp=sharing">```user_clustered_articles_history.pickle```</a>.
+And should be placed as follows for Prompt4NR to be able to run:  ```DATA/user_history_selection/user_clustered_articles_history.pickle```.

 ### How to Run These codes
 Since this code utilizes multi-GPU we have written two scripts that make it possible to run it on a computer that supports